neos/fusion-form/Documentation/FusionReference.rst

 Neos.Fusion.Form:Neos.BackendModule.FieldContainer
 --------------------------------------------------

-For use in Backend Modules a special component is created that renders a label and validation results for the defined field.
-The actual input elements are passed as afx-content.
-The container extends `Neos.Fusion.Form:Compnent.Field` which allows to define a `field` that will be used in controls inside as long as no other `field.name` is defined on the inner controls.
+For use in Neos Backend Modules a special component is created that renders a label and validation results for the defined field using the class and html structures for the neos backend.
+The actual input elements are passed as afx-content to the container.
+The container extends `Neos.Fusion.Form:Compnent.Field` which allows to define a `field` that will be used by all fields inside that do not have another `field.name` defined.
+The container also adjusts the rendering of checkboxes and radio inputs to the needs of the Neos backend.

+.. note:
+  Do not use this container in frontend projects.
+It will be modified in the future as the Neos backend evolves.
+  Instead use this prototype as template to create project specific field-containers.

 :field: (`Neos.Fusion.Form:Definition.Field`_) used to populate the `field` context
 :field.form: (Form, defaults to `form` from fusion-context) The form the field is rendered for.
 Usually defined by a `Neos.Fusion.Form:Definition.Form`_.